john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 This knot is so basic you probably grew up being able to tie it.
 And you just called it "a knot".

-This knot has three major uses.
-First, a lot of people use it as a backup knot for their harness tie-in.
-This has the added adavantage of ensuring the free end of the rope does not hit you in the eye.
-Second, it is smart to tie this knot into the rope before a long rappel, so you do not rappel of the end of the rope.
-Lastly, belayers sometimes tie this knot in their end of the rope, so the climber can not climb (or fall) past the end of the rope.
+This knot has two major uses.
+First, a lot of people use it as a backup for their harness tie-in.
+This has the added adavantage of ensuring the free piece of the rope does not hit you in the eye.
+Second, it is smart to tie this at the end of your rope before rappelling, so you do not rappel off your rope.
+(Which happens.)

 <a href="https://youtu.be/I0ShGbIR0ZI?t=7" target="_blank">
 <img src="/assets/images/knots/overhand_638px.png"